Med-imeme/usda-sql-final-project/README.md

 # 🧮 USDA SQL Final Project

 This project is the final assignment for a SQL course, built using real-world datasets from the **United States Department of Agriculture (USDA)**.
+> **NB:** The data base file can not be previwed in github .It needs to be downloaded and opened with the appropriate application.

 ---